Our fees are dependent on the type of referral.

 How can I make an appointment? (do I need a referral?)

 Appointments can be made by calling (07) 3018 2863 weekdays between 9am and 5pm (with the exception of Thursdays when the clinic’s open times are midday to 8pm).
 Clients do not need a referral and may pay privately for consultations.
-However, most clients initially speak with their GP about a referral under a mental health care plan and are bulk billed or pay a gap fee for their appointments.
-Payment is made in cash or by EFTPOS at reception.
+However, most clients initially speak with their GP about a referral under the Better Access program and get a mental health care plan in place which allows them to claim a rebate.
+Payment is made in cash, or by credit card/EFTPOS at reception.
 Payment can also be made by credit card over the phone for clients contacting the service remotely via Skype.

 Do you have a cancellation or missed appointment fee?